 For rail, the distance travelled shall include the return journey.
 The total distance, from point of origin to the destination and return, shall be multiplied by the appropriate emissions factor.
-For mixed freight journeys (i.e. of quarry products and other goods) the 'Grand Total GHG' emissions factor available in the latest version of Guidelines to Defra/DECC's Greenhouse Gas Conversion Factors for Company Reporting8 shall be used.
+For mixed freight journeys (i.e. of quarry products and other goods) the 'activity plus well-to-tank' emissions factor available in the latest version of BEIS's

-8 http://www.defra.gov.uk/environment/economy/business-efficiency/reporting/
+8 www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019/

+Greenhouse gas reporting: conversion factors8 shall be used.
 When quarry products are transported in isolation, an emissions factor specific to the Class 66 locomotive may be selected if appropriate (Strategic Rail Authority, 2001)9.

 For shipping, the distance travelled shall include the return journey, unless it can be justified that inclusion of only a single leg journey is necessary.
-The total distance, from point of origin to the destination (and return, unless otherwise justified) shall be multiplied by the most appropriate 'Grand Total GHG' emissions factor available in Guidelines to Defra/DECC's Greenhouse Gas Conversion Factors for Company Reporting8.
+The total distance, from point of origin to the destination (and return, unless otherwise justified) shall be multiplied by the most appropriate 'activity plus well-to-tank' emissions factor available in BEIS's Greenhouse gas reporting: conversion factors8.